voxpupuli/onceover/README.md

 **WARNING:** This assumes that the path to your hiera data (datadir) is relative to the root of the controlrepo, if not it will fall over.

-**Alternatively:**, if you are using cool new per-environment hiera config made available in puppet 4.x, the tool will automatically detect this and everything should work.
+**Alternatively:**, if you are using cool new per-environment hiera config made available in puppet 4.x (Now called Hiera 5), the tool will automatically detect this and everything should work.
+If you want to use a different v5 `hiera.yaml` for testing, pleace it under the spec directory.
+Note that the datadir must be relative to the location of the hiera.yaml file in this instance. i.e. `../data`

 ## Spec testing